-Country of the intermediary is a non-EU Member State
+Country of the intermediary is a third state

-The country of the intermediary (X) is a non-EU Member State.
+The country of the intermediary (X) is a third state.
 The intermediary (X1) is obliged to have a tax representative in the Member State of departure of the goods (if the transport is a condition of the contractual relationship X1-C1) or in the Member State of destination of the goods (if the transport is a condition of the relationship A1 - X1).